giongto35/cloud-game/README.md

 **My Slide at GopherconVN2019**: https://docs.google.com/presentation/d/1VFv8l2hVUINv2U36r7L11g4Oa_zVjHlr6MYymUbQXT4/edit?usp=sharing

 ## Introduction
-This project aims to experiment Cloud-gaming performance with [WebRTC](https://github.com/pion/webrtc/) and [libretro](https://www.libretro.com/), as well as trying to deliver the most modern and convenient gaming experience through the technology.
+CloudRetro provides an open-source cloud gaming platform for retro games.
+It started as an experiment for testing cloud gaming performance with [WebRTC](https://github.com/pion/webrtc/) and [libretro](https://www.libretro.com/), and now it aims to deliver the most modern and convenient gaming experience through the technology.

 Theoretically, in cloud gaming, games are run on remote servers and media are streamed to the player optimally to ensure the most comfortable user interaction.
 It opens the ability to play any retro games on web-browser directly, which are fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
 It enhances crowdplay ([TwitchPlaysPokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon)) with realtime interaction.
 E.g: [Play Pokemon Emerald together](http://cloudretro.io/?id=652e45d78d2b91cd%7CPokemon%20-%20Emerald%20Version%20%28U%29).